People Who Judge You Should Walk in Your Shoes

 - Some people are often very unhappy with themselves, so in turn they project their need for control and intervention onto other people’s lives.

-- Judgment from someone within the family is a common thing: “What happens to you happens because you’re too confident,” or “You started out wrong from the beginning, thinking you can do everything and you can’t.”
+- Judgment from someone within the family is a common thing.
+“The things that happen to you happen because you’re too confident,”.
+“You started out wrong from the beginning, thinking you can do everything and you can’t.”

 - Sometimes the person who judges your path in life is trying to justify their own by discrediting that of others.
 It’s not an uncommon phenomenon.